-At the end of the current fiscal year, the District had one outstanding loan payable of \$9,606, a decrease of \$8,266 from the prior year.
-The loan payable is related to the two District vehicles that were purchased in the fiscal year 2020.
+The District has a loan for one vehicle, for which a loan payable is presented.
+Details can be found in Note 4 to the financial statements.
+At the end of the current fiscal year, the District had one outstanding loan payable of \$49,974, an increase of \$40,368 from the prior year.
+The loan payable is related to the purchase of one new District vehicle that replaced one of the District vehicles that had reached their useful life.